erikmartens/nearbyweather-legacy/CONTRIBUTING.md

 #### Before You Begin Coding

-1. Select an issue-ticket that is labeled `Contributable` from the next release project as detailed in the [README.md](README.md/#app-releases)
+1. Select an issue-ticket that is labeled `Contributable` from the next release project as detailed in the [README.md](README.md/#app-releases).
+Issues from future releases are not open for submission.

 ```
 ❗️ There are many reasons for issue-tickets not being labeled with `Contributable`.